peter88213/nvhelp-en/source/writing.rst

    novelibre screenshot

-If you answer "yes", LibreOffice will be launched with the manuscript document.
+If you answer "yes", *Writer* will be launched with the manuscript document.
 Otherwise, the document is just kept for future use.

-*novelibre* now `locks the project <basic_concepts.html#project-lock>`__, so that it can't be accidentally modified with *novelibre* while worked on in LibreOffice.
+*novelibre* now `locks the project <basic_concepts.html#project-lock>`__, so that it can't be accidentally modified with *novelibre* while worked on in *Writer*.

 .. note::
-   *novelibre* starts your standard application for the *.odt* file format.
-By default, this association is made by LibreOffice during installation.
+   *novelibre* starts your standard application for files with the *.odt* extension.
+Usually, the setting is made by LibreOffice or OpenOffice during installation.

-After you change to LibreOffice *Writer*, you see the whole novel in a layout that is similar to the "standard manuscript format".
+After you change to *Writer*, you see the whole novel in a layout that is similar to the "standard manuscript format".
 The *Navigator* (open with ``F5``) shows the chapter and section titles in the *Headings* area.
 Double click on a heading to move the cursor